FREE SHIPPING ON ALL ORDERS30-DAY MONEY BACK GUARANTEE

 Hormonal changes during menopause affect neurotransmitters that regulate mood, sleep, and appetite.
 As a result, the nervous system becomes more sensitive to stress.
 Situations that once felt manageable may now feel overwhelming, and recovery from stress takes longer.

-This heightened stress response influences eating behavior, sleep quality, and energy levels.
+This heightened stress response feeds directly into belly fat accumulation.
 Chronic stress signals the body to conserve energy, often by storing fat - particularly in the abdominal region.

 Insulin Resistance and Carb Cravings After 40